bjfr/cubeledger/README.md

 2. **Transaction Isolation**: The application uses the SERIALIZABLE isolation level for financial transactions to ensure consistency.

-3. **Optimistic Locking**: The Account and Transaction entities include a version field for optimistic locking, which helps detect concurrent modifications.
+3. **Optimistic Locking**: The Account entity includes a version field for optimistic locking, which helps detect concurrent modifications.
+The Transaction entity does not use optimistic locking as transactions are typically created once and not updated.

 ### Data Consistency